Seton Hall Preparatory School: Cross country

 The boys' cross country team won the Non-Public Group A state championship in 1946, 1948-1950, 1960 and 1961.

 Lacrosse

+Seton Hall Prep captured the 1992 Prep State B lacrosse championship, led by All-State players Matthew Lewis, Brad Corbett, and Greg Tears, under the leadership of head coach Patrick Tevlin.

 The lacrosse team won the Group IV state championship in 2004, defeating Christian Brothers Academy in the championship game.

 In 2019, the team won its seventh consecutive Essex County Tournament title, defeating Glen Ridge High School by a score of 12–4 in the final game of the tournament.
 Including the win in 2019, the program has won the Essex County Tournament in 10 of the 17 years it has been played since it was established in 2004.

 The team has also had many Division 1 lacrosse players come through their program, including professional Jules Heningburg.

 Soccer

 The boys soccer team won the Non-Public Group A state championship in 2007 (defeating Christian Brothers Academy in the tournament final), 2009 (vs. Christian Brothers) and 2019 (vs, St. Augustine Preparatory School).

 The soccer team won the 2005 North A state sectional championship with a 5–0 win over Don Bosco Preparatory High School.
 In 2007 the team achieved a number one statewide ranking from The Star-Ledger and a number five ranking in a national coaches' poll.
 The 2007 team won the North A state sectional championship with consecutive 3-2 wins over No. 1 ranked Don Bosco, and then the new No. 1 team and rival Delbarton in the North Jersey Final.
 The team moved on to win the Non-Public A state championship with a 2–0 win over Christian Brothers Academy.
 They finished the season at 22–1, with several school records: 16 shutouts, 22 wins and 95 goals.

 In 2009, the Seton Hall Prep soccer won another state championship; defeating Christian Brothers Academy 1–0.
 SHP finished the season ranked number 1 in the state and ranked 8th in the nation.
 In 2010, the Seton Hall Prep soccer team was ranked first in the nation but failed to secure a championship.

 In 2019, Seton Hall Prep soccer won another Non-Public A state title after beating St. Augustine, by a score of 1–0 in the finals.
 The Pirates also won the sectional title after defeating Pingry School 5–3, and won the Essex County Tournament after besting Montclair High School by a score of 1–0.
 In addition to county and state championships, the boys soccer team won the Super Essex Conference by finishing first in regular season play and thus completed the triple crown.
 Beyond trophies, the 2019 season was highlighted by program records where the team tied the school record of 22 wins in one season and set a new record with 20 shutout games.